Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 ### SMS Verification

-As I mentioned earlier, one of the most common use cases for SMS is for two-factor authentication.
+As I mentioned earlier, one of the most common use cases for SMS is two-factor authentication.
 The goal of two-factor authentication is to confirm the person using your product's identity by verifying it more than one way.
 So for, example, your website might require a username and password and also send an SMS message to the user's phone to add another layer of security to your login process.

 You can use Vonage's Verify API to add two-factor authentication to your application in a few lines of code.